alexboia/WP-Trip-Summary/help/src/en_US/index.md

 This field allows setting how many values are displayed for items that have multiple values.
 If an item has more values than the what is set in this field, then they are hidden and a `(show)` button is displayed.

+#### Enable JSON-LD frontend data

+If enabled, the plug-in inserts structured JSON-LD data in the post and page details page, if there is track data attached to that post or page.

 #### Map Tile URL Template